Article

 Lifetime Gifting Considerations

 The federal estate and gift tax exemption is a unified exemption for transfers made during a taxpayer’s lifetime or at death.
 In other words, gifts made during life count against the taxpayer’s remaining exemption available at death.
-However, in addition to the lifetime exemption, each taxpayer also has an annual gift tax exclusion, which allows each taxpayer under current law to gift up to $17,000 (2023) per donee per year, without incurring gift tax and without reducing the taxpayer’s lifetime exemption.
+However, in addition to the lifetime exemption, each taxpayer also has an annual gift tax exclusion, which allows each taxpayer under current law to gift up to $18,000 (in 2024) per donee per year, without incurring gift tax or reducing the taxpayer’s lifetime exemption.

 How to Prepare for the Sunset